gkwa/frecklehugger/README.md

 # frecklehugger

-Git archaeology tool for excavating lost knowledge from abandoned feature branches.
+Git archaeology tool for exploring abandoned ideas.

 ## Motivation

+This is an *experimental* tool for exploring how to gather knowledge from Git notes in abandoned feature branches.

-When exploring new technical approaches, we often create experimental branches that never get merged.
-Despite being "dead ends", these branches frequently contain valuable insights in their Git notes:
+Many Git repositories contain deeply nested feature branches that never get merged.
+Sometimes these failed experiments contain valuable lessons in their Git notes - why certain approaches were abandoned, what limitations were discovered, etc.

-- Failed approaches that seemed promising ("tried Jaeger but hit sampling limitations")
-- Performance benchmarks ("GraphQL queries taking 2.5x longer than REST")
-- Architectural decision records ("K8s operator too complex for our team size")
-- Cost analyses ("Datadog pricing doesn't scale for our use case")
-- Dependencies that didn't pan out ("gRPC streaming increases latency by 30%")

-This knowledge gets buried in Git notes across many abandoned feature branches. frecklehugger helps rediscover and organize these insights.
+frecklehugger is an exploration of whether we can surface and reorganize these buried insights.

-### Example Repository Structure
+### An Example Repository with Dead Ends

 ```mermaid
 gitGraph